-The Industrial L2+ Managed Switch offers management features that allow users to manage the Industrial L2+ Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
-After you set up your IP address for the Industrial L2+ Managed Switch, you can access the Industrial L2+ Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Industrial L2+ Managed Switch.
+The Managed Switch offers management features that allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
+After you set up your IP address for the switch, you can access the Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Managed Switch.

-Figure 3-3: Web Management
+Figure 3-1-3: Web Management